Haiyang-W/UniTR/README.md

 # UniTR: The First Unified Multi-modal Transformer Backbone for 3D Perception

-This repo is the official implementation of ICCV paper: [UniTR: A Unified and Efficient Multi-Modal Transformer for Bird's-Eye-View Representation](https://github.com/Haiyang-W/UniTR) as well as the follow-ups.
+This repo is the official implementation of **ICCV2023** paper: [UniTR: A Unified and Efficient Multi-Modal Transformer for Bird's-Eye-View Representation](http://arxiv.org/abs/2308.07732) as well as the follow-ups.
 Our UniTR achieves state-of-the-art performance on nuScenes Dataset with a real unified and weight-sharing multi-modal (e.g., `Cameras` and `LiDARs`) backbone.
-We have made every effort to ensure that the codebase is clean, concise, easily readable, state-of-the-art, and relies only on minimal dependencies.
+UniTR is built upon the codebase of [DSVT](https://github.com/Haiyang-W/DSVT), we have made every effort to ensure that the codebase is clean, concise, easily readable, state-of-the-art, and relies only on minimal dependencies.

 <div align="center">
   <img src="assets/Figure1.png" width="700"/>